20 Common Triggers of Hip Pain in Women

 ✔ Feels deep in the lower abdomen

-✔ Linked to menstrual cycle or urinary/gastrointestinal symptoms
+✔ Linked to the menstrual cycle or to symptoms with the bladder, gut, or both

 💡 Understanding these differences can help in seeking the right medical care.